-In total, this research sent 148 questionnaires to 148 tourism destination managers in the KSPN Borobudur area, Central Java, Indonesia.
-There were 115 returned questionnaires, and questionnaires that could be used.
+A total of 148 questionnaires were distributed to tourism destination managers in the KSPN Borobudur area, Central Java, Indonesia.
+Of the 148 questionnaires distributed, 115 were returned, resulting in a response rate of 77.70%.
+However, only 110 questionnaires were deemed usable for analysis, as five were excluded due to incomplete or inconsistent responses.
+This yielded a usable response rate of 95.65%.
 Most managers are men (88%); with responsible status (49.1%); have at least 20.9% undergraduate; and have experience in the current position of 2 to 5 years (60%).